 This post is an excerpt from a series I wrote for my newsletter subscribers, on how to create an entire plan for your online marketing that actually makes sense for you and your business.
 Whether you’re running a clinic, studio, gym, or just your own small solo office, you’ve probably got lots of things on the go!
 So you need a way to make this whole marketing component easier.
 I got you!
-And if you want more of this sort of content, just join my email list:

 Now that we’ve talked about where to focus on reaching out to your ideal clients, we need to talk about when.
 We need a plan.